6RIS1/YuLiu-homepage.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>
 # ![world-news_2644746](https://github.com/user-attachments/assets/f25c2d8f-46b8-4880-9473-4280fb48cc65) News
 - *2025.06*: &nbsp; Our project title ARthroMap (画游姑苏), received the Third Prize in the 2025 “Huihu Youth Innovation” Suzhou Dushu Lake University Student Cultural and Creative Competition, along with an entrepreneurial seed fund of 50,000 RMB.
+I received the title Excellent Instructor.
+- *2025.05*: &nbsp; I received the Student-Voted Best Teacher Award for the academic year 2023-2024!
+Thanks to all for your wonderful support!
 - *2024.07*: &nbsp; Our paper titled MapCraft: Dissecting and Designing Custom Geo-Infographics received an honorable mention at ChinaVis 2024.
 - *2024.06*: &nbsp; Our project Totem Tales（图腾说), won the second prize in the Data Challenge Contest at ChinaVis 2024.